agniva22/RestAware/physical_parameters/README.md

 # Physical Parameters Monitoring using 24GHz FMCW Radar

 This Arduino-based project captures physical parameters such as presence, motion, and potential breathing activity using a 24GHz FMCW radar module.
-It is built using the `FallDetectionRadar` library and is designed for use in applications like non-contact sleep monitoring or human presence detection.
+It is built using the `FallDetectionRadar' library and is designed for use in applications like non-contact sleep monitoring or human presence detection.

 ---

-## 🚀 Features
+## Features

 - Detects human presence and motion using radar
 - Outputs raw and processed radar data over Serial